Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Discussion

-In short, in the strong field regime the nonadiabatic field calibration can be understood by a scattering process combined with a second step,which is essentially a multiphoton absorption.
-The number of absorbed photons can be approximated by $n_F$, $0\le n_F=floor(\frac{\delta_z}{\omega_0})\le n_{I_p}{\omega_0}$.
-Due to the scattering the field of laser pulse bends the (atomic) potential barrier, which reduces the energy gap from $I_p$ to $\delta_z$, apart from the level shift \cite{Delone:2000} or Ponderomotive energy and neglecting the small contribution of other nonadiabatic effects, see sec \ref{sec:ir}.
-This picture is well supported by the good agreement of our $\tau_{dion},\, \tau_{sym}$ (eqs \ref{dion1}-\ref{Tsym}) with the experimental result as shown in figs \ref{Hofdata2}, \ref{Hofdata3} in the nonadiabatic case of Hofmann et al. \cite{Hofmann:2019}, as well in the adiabatic case (eq \ref{Tdi}, \ref{TdF}) of Landsman et al. \cite{Landsman:2014II}, as previously shown in \cite{Kullie:2015}.
-For small $F$ the gap becomes close to the ionization potential $\lim\limits_{F\rightarrow 0} \delta_z=I_p$ and $n_F=n_{I}$.
-In the perturbation regime, i.e. a low-intensity (relatively small field strengths) and a low-frequency ($floor(I_p/\omega_0)>>1$), a (non-resonant) ionization happens by multiphoton absorption of $\sim n_{I_p}$ photons (usually in the literature $n_{I_p}+1$ is used \cite{Delone:2000}).
-We think that eq \ref{Tsym} (and \ref{dion1}, \ref{dion}) can be also valid in this case or serves as a good approximation, as we can see from fig \ref{Hofdata3}.
-Finally, our model in the nonadiabatic case is related to the adiabatic case and although it follows a simplified approach, it is important because it enables us to provide a detailed (but not sophisticated) picture of the strong field interaction with the laser pulse in accordance with the Winful UTP, which is important for the tunneling theory in general.
-Indeed, this is one of the reasons why it is useful to study the adiabatic and nonadiabatic field-ionization jointly, as there are two field calibrations for the same experiment.
+In summary, in the strong field regime the nonadiabatic field calibration can be understood by a scattering process combined with a second step, which is essentially a multiphoton absorption.
+The number of absorbed photons can be approximated by $n_F$, $0\le n_F=floor(\frac{\delta_z}{\omega_0})\le n_{I}{\omega_0}$.
+The scattering process can be understood in a semiclassical sense that the (electric) field of laser pulse bends the (atomic) potential barrier, which reduces the energy gap from $I_p$ to $\delta_z$, apart from the (continuum) Stark-shift \cite{Delone:2000} and neglecting the small contribution of other nonadiabatic effects, see sec. \ref{sec:ir}.
+This picture is well-supported by the good agreement of our $\tau_{dion},\, \tau_{sym}$ (eqs \ref{dion1}-\ref{Tsym})with the experimental results as shown in figs \ref{Hofdata2}, \ref{Hofdata3} in the nonadiabatic case of Hofmann et al. \cite{Hofmann:2019}.
+And in the adiabatic case (eqs \ref{Tdi}, \ref{TdF}) of Landsman et al. \cite{Landsman:2014II}, as previously shown in \cite{Kullie:2015} for He-atom and in \cite{Kullie:20181} for H-atom.
+Our result is strongly supported by the NITDSE.
+For small $F$ the gap becomes close to the ionization potential $\lim_{F\rightarrow 0} \delta_z=I_p$ and $n_F=n_{I}$.
+In the perturbation regime, i.e. a low-intensity (a relatively small field strength) and a low-frequency ($floor(I_p/\omega_0)\gg 1$), a (non-resonant) ionization happens by multiphoton absorption of $\sim n_{I}$ photons (usually $n_{I}+1$ is used, or the $ceil$ instead of $floor$ function \cite{Delone:2000}).
+We think that eqs \ref{dion}, \ref{Tsym} can be also valid in this case or serve as a good approximation, as we can see from Fig. \ref{Hofdata3}.
+Finally, our model in the nonadiabatic case is related to the adiabatic case and although it follows a simplified approach, it is important because it enables us to provide a detailed (but not sophisticated) picture of the strong field interaction with the laser pulse, in accordance with the Winful UTTP, which is important for the tunneling theory in general.
+Indeed, this is one of the reasons why it makes sense to study the adiabatic and nonadiabatic field-ionization together, as there exist two field calibrations for the same experiment and system (He-atom).

-\subsection{The exit point}
+\section{The exit point}